alcl2000/PP1-Amy-Lewis/README.md

 ## Features
 ### Landing Page

 The landing/Index page acts as a home page to the Bakery Website; it has a short about section and a section with the Frost's unique selling point as a way to encourage new customers.
+There is also a video, demonstrating common baking techniques as a way of inticing customers, the video plays on mute and allows users to pause or play it with the use of controls.
 The landing page also has a map and address section, which fulfills user expectation 2.
 ### Menu

 The menu page contains three boxes which display Unordered lists, these contain different menu items which customers may want to order, fulfilling both expectations 1 and 2.